gregory-ledenev/Vert.x-EasyRouting/README.md

 ```
 #### @Template

-Use `@Template` to specify that result of a method should be processed by a template engine; works only together with
+Use `@Template` to specify that file returned by a method should be processed by a template engine; works only together with
 `@FileFromFolder`.
 Note: Template Engine will process only path results that represent HTML files; files with other types
 or textual results will be ignored.
 To make templates work, a Template Engine should be registered with an `Application`
 or passed to `EasyRouter.setupController(...)` method.